thingsboard/thingsboard.github.io/docs/user-guide/oauth-2-support.md

   If this option set to **false**, user will get access denied error if he tries to login with external OAuth 2.0 provider, but user doesn't exist yet.

 - **emailAttributeKey**
-  This is the key of the attributes from the external OAuth 2.0 user that is going to be used as ThingsBoard user email property.
+  This is the key of the attributes from the external OAuth 2.0 user info that is going to be used as ThingsBoard user email property.

 - **firstNameAttributeKey**
-  This is the key of the attributes from the external OAuth 2.0 user that is going to be used as ThingsBoard user first name property.
+  This is the key of the attributes from the external OAuth 2.0 user info that is going to be used as ThingsBoard user first name property.

 - **lastNameAttributeKey**
-  This is the key of the attributes from the external OAuth 2.0 user that is going to be used as ThingsBoard user surname property.
+  This is the key of the attributes from the external OAuth 2.0 user info that is going to be used as ThingsBoard user surname property.

 - **tenantNameStrategy**
   This option specifies which tenant is going to be chosen for creating of the user.
-  A Basic mapper provide three possible options strategy for generating Tenant name from external user object - *domain*, *email* or *custom*.
+  A basic mapper provide three possible options strategy for generating Tenant name from external user info object - *domain*, *email* or *custom*.
      - **domain** - name of the Tenant will be extracted as domain from the email of the user
      - **email** - name of the Tenant will email of the user
      - **custom** - you can define a custom pattern for Tenant name.
 Please see *tenantNamePattern*.

 - **tenantNamePattern**
   In case *tenantNameStrategy* is **custom** you can specify a name of the Tenant where user is going to be created with a help of custom pattern.
-  You can use attributes from the external user object to put them into Tenant name.
+  You can use attributes from the external user info object to put them into Tenant name.
 Please use %{attribute_key} as placeholder for attribute value.

   Tenant pattern examples:
      - **Demo Tenant**           # Hard coded Tenant name